-But when internet requests are resolved by a recursive DNS service, they become the perfect place to check for and block malicious or inappropriate domains and IPs.
+But when internet requests are resolved by a recursive DNS service, they become the perfect place to check for and block malicious or inappropriate domains.

 DNS is one of the most valuable sources of data within an organization.
 It should be mined regularly and cross-referenced against threat intelligence.
 It’s easier to do than you might think.
 Security teams that are not monitoring DNS for indications of compromise are missing an important opportunity.